-Marcos De Lorenzo Tonndorf is Vice President, Global Supply Chain Management, for Auria.
+Marcos De Lorenzo Tonndorf is Vice President, NA Product Development & Global Supply Chain Management for Auria.
 In that role, he is responsible for working with regional and global management and across all central functions to ensure the best way forward for Auria’s purchasing, logistics and supplier quality strategies.

 With more than 25 years of experience in global supply chain management, De Lorenzo Tonndorf has held leadership roles with both global OEM and supplier companies.
 Most recently, he spent just over a decade as Vice President of Purchasing at Autoneum North America, Inc. Prior to that, he served as Director of Purchasing for Rieter North America, Inc. He also served in various procurement management roles for international companies, such as Siemens VDO Automotive, Bosch Automotive and Mercedes Benz.

-De Lorenzo Tonndorm earned his Bachelor of Science, Mechanical Engineering degree from PUC Catholic University in Rio de Janeiro, Brazil.
+De Lorenzo Tonndorf earned his Bachelor of Science, Mechanical Engineering degree from PUC Catholic University in Rio de Janeiro, Brazil.